If you’re a startup founder, then I know how you feel:

 How do I pitch myself to the press and to influencers?

 Let’s dig a little deeper so I can show you the simple answer to this question.

 Here are the key components to writing the perfect pitch to journalists:

 - The body of the email is short but personalized

 - The subject line is also short and simple, yet it has the ability to intrigue the reporter enough to open the email

 - It’s sent to the relevant journalist or influencer who writes about your niche

-- The pitch gets to the point quickly
+- The email gets to the point quickly

-- You clearly explain why an article about your company/product/service would be beneficial to the publication
+- If you’ve already established a relationship, and you’re ready to pitch a story, then you clearly explain why an article about your company/product/service would be beneficial to the publication

 - It holds an emotional hook for reporters, so they want more information to encourage a response